kajolgupta994/Hackathon-ZohoPlaywrightTypescriptAutomation/README.md

 # 🤖 AI-Driven Playwright Automation Framework

-A comprehensive, AI-powered automation testing framework built with Playwright and TypeScript, specifically designed for testing Zoho internal applications with intelligent features and self-healing capabilities.
+A comprehensive, AI-powered automation testing framework built with Playwright and TypeScript, featuring intelligent capabilities and self-healing mechanisms for any web application.

 ## ✨ Features